SIT221 - Data Structures and Algorithms

 |Scheduled learning activities - campus||

-1 x 2 hour class per week, 1 x 2 hour practical per week.
+1 x 2 hour online class per week, 1 x 2 hour workshop per week, weekly drop-in sessions.

 |Scheduled learning activities - cloud (online)||